 B. The Company has not made provision for diminution in the value of long-terminvestments and it is of the opinion that the fall in the value of such investments is notof permanent nature.

 C. The salary and wages include payment of remuneration of Rs.19.00 lacs to Mr. D.N.Jhunjhunwala, Chairman, Rs.24.00 lacs to Mr. S. N. Jhunjhunwala, Managing Director andRs.18.00 lacs to Mr. Adarsh Jhunjhunwala, Wholetime Director of the Company.

 D. Advances given to Mr. D. N. Jhunjhunwala and Mr. S. N. Jhunjhunwala are pertainingto the Company.

-F. The contingent liability mentioned in Schedule 16 are payable only on the basis oflegal pronouncement made by the different authorities previously.
+F. The contingent liability mentioned in Note No. 19 are payable only on the basis oflegal pronouncement made by the different authorities previously.

 G. The Company maintained cost records under Section 209(1) (d) of the Companies Act,1956.